Permanent Local Housing Allocation (PLHA)

 - Permanent Local Housing Allocation Framing Paper (DOC)

 Applications are invited through the issuance of Notices of Funding Availability (NOFAs).
-The first NOFA, which will be limited to entitlement jurisdictions, will be issued in September 2019.
+The first NOFA, which will be the formula component NOFA for entitlement and non-entitlement local governments, will be issued in Spring 2020.

 There are currently no program forms for the PLHA Program on the website at this time.